Bereavement & Emotional Support

 We support unpaid carers for 3 years after the person they supported has passed away.
 Find out more about this support here.

-When someone close to you dies it can be a challenging, emotional and lonely time, particularly if you have been caring for the person for a while.
+When a someone close to you passes away, it can be a challenging, emotional and lonely time – particularly if you have been caring for the person for a while.
 We cannot offer individual counselling but talking and sharing feelings with someone who is experienced in listening, or with other bereaved people who have similar experiences can be helpful.

 We offer bereavement support in group sessions as well as telephone support for people who do not wish to attend a group, or cannot access one.
 Our bereavement support is reviewed after six months and can be provided for up to a year.
 For more details or to request support please get in touch.